nononovak/otwadvent2019-ctfwriteup/day23_gr8_escape.md

 I spent a lot of time on this step so buckle in.

 First off, using the strings identified above, I tracked down the function to start the game.
-This is shown below and has a couple function calls in it along with the "data: " prompt string.
-I felt a little silly, but it took a remarkably long time to figure out that the two function calls in here were acually simple libc functions `malloc` and `read`.
+This is shown below and has a couple function calls in it along with the `data: ` prompt string.
+I felt a little silly, but it took a remarkably long time to figure out that the two function calls in here were actually simple libc functions `malloc` and `read`.
 This disassembly, now labeled, is shown below.

 ![start_game function](./images/day23_start_game_function.png)

-Next, tracking up to the calling function, I labeled this one `game_run`, and all of the sub functions with numerals (a lot of this labeleing actually came later once I figured out what they did, but for simplicity I've kept the final labels here).
+Next, tracing up to the calling function, I labeled this one `game_run`, and all of the sub functions with numerals (a lot of this labeling actually came later once I figured out what they did, but for simplicity I've kept the final labels here).
 Looking at the code flow here we can see that there are two initialize functions, and then an infinite loop of the "game" running itself.

 ![game_run function](./images/day23_game_run_function.png)